Mary Alice Favro, M.A., CCC-SLP

 VT LEND Clinical Director & Associate Training Director

 Office: UHC 477 RE4 Rm.
 318, 1 South Prospect St.

 Voice mail: (802) 656-1915

 Fax: (802) 656-9523

-Mary Alice Favro is a clinical assistant professor in the Department of Communication Sciences and Disorders and is the Clinical Director for the VT-Interdisciplinary Leadership Education for Health Professionals (VT-ILEHP Program).
-As such she is responsible for overseeing all clinical practica within VT-ILEHP, and collaborates in program and curriculum development.
-She teaches graduate level courses in augmentative communication.
-Before coming to UVM, she worked with children 0 to 3 years in a home-based early intervention program and in school systems as an Augmentative Communication Specialist.
-Particular areas of interest include community and classroom-based communication programming for students with multiple disabilities and supporting adults with developmental disabilities to become effective communicators.
+Mary Alice Favro is clinical associate professor in the Department of Communication Disorders and is clinical director and associate training director for the Vermont Leadership Education in Neurodevelopmental Disabilities (VT LEND) program.
+She is responsible for overseeing all internships within VT LEND and collaborates in program and curriculum development.
+She teaches graduate level courses in augmentative communication and undergraduate courses in communication sciences and disorders.
+She also supervises a weekly group for individuals with aphasia.
+Before coming to UVM, she worked with children aged 0 to 3 years in a home-based early intervention program and in school systems as an augmentative communication specialist.
+Particular areas of interest include training culturally responsive clinicians and future leaders, Universal Design for Learning, community and classroom-based communication programming for students with multiple disabilities, and supporting adults with developmental disabilities to become effective communicators.

 Honors & Awards

 - Vermont Agency of Human Services Secretary's Community Award, presented to the Vermont Communication Task Force, December 2007

 - ASHA Award for Continuing Education (ACE),1994 & 2007

 Vermont Speech, Language & Hearing Association (VSHA)